tim-smart/effect-io-ai/effect/Schedule-mapEffect.md

 # mapEffect

-Returns a new schedule that maps the output of this schedule through the specified effectful function.
+Returns a new schedule that applies an effectful transformation to its output.

+**Details**

+This function modifies an existing schedule by applying an effectful function `f` to its output values.
+The timing and recurrence behavior of the schedule remain unchanged, but each output is mapped to a new value within an `Effect`.

+This is useful when you need to perform side effects or asynchronous transformations before passing the output forward.

 To import and use `mapEffect` from the "Schedule" module: